Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 8. Staffing Your Practice: Evaluating Your Personnel Needs

-You will not be able to do everything alone, so you should start thinking about your staffing needs sooner rather than later.
-Even if you don't plan to bring another dentist into your practice immediately, you’ll need to hire a receptionist, dental assistant, and billing specialist, or office manager.
-You may not be able to hire a full-time IT person, but you should look for a contractor to have on call when the need arises.
+You won’t be able to do everything alone, so you should start thinking about your staffing needs sooner rather than later.
+Even if you don't plan to bring another dentist into your practice immediately, you’ll need to hire a receptionist, dental assistant, billing specialist, or office manager.
+You likely won’t need to hire a full-time IT person, but you should look for a contractor to have on call when the need arises.

 Finding employees for your dental practice isn’t always the easiest task, so set yourself up for success by planning ahead.
 Decide how many employees you need to get your practice off the ground.
 Then, research salaries in your area and determine an average salary for each position to create your personnel budget.
 Make sure to include personnel costs in your financial projections and include them in your business plan.